-These often represent a significantly lower proportion of the external surface area than windows in typical modern buildings (Fig. 12).
-Consequently, heat loss through the whole enclosure needs to be considered before deciding whether double glazing would necessarily be the best use of available resources.
+These often represent a significantly lower proportion of the external surface area than windows in typical modern buildings.
+Consequently, heat loss through the whole enclosure needs to be considered before deciding whether double-glazing would necessarily be the best use of available resources.
 Also, especially in the countryside, vernacular buildings were often built to take advantage of passive solar gain.
 Windows to habitable rooms tended to be grouped in southern elevations; whereas, when rear elevations were exposed to the prevailing wind (if windows were provided at all) they were invariably kept small.
-This intuitive but very sensible approach should be respected when considering alterations to, or extension of, existing vernacular buildings.
+This intuitive but sensible approach should be respected when considering alterations or extensions to existing vernacular buildings.
 Having large windows to take advantage of a view is a modern concept.

-Fig. 12 Small window area in traditional house
+Fig. 5 Small window area in traditional houses